ralvares/openshift-security-framework/README.md

 ## Example: Gap Analysis Walkthrough

-Goal: “Do we have coverage for workload identity (R36)?”
+Goal: “Do we have coverage for designing and issuing workload identities and related trust policies?”
-1. Find R36 in responsibilities → definition.
+1. Locate the responsibility description for workload identity and trust design in the reference table.
-2. Roles owning it: Security Architect, Network & Infrastructure Engineer.
+2. Primary owners here: Security Architect and (where present) Network & Infrastructure Engineer.
-3. If neither role exists in your org, decide: elevate Platform Operator (add R36 + A10) or create specialization.
+3. If neither role exists, decide whether to expand the Platform Operator’s remit (adding advanced identity design capability) or introduce a specialized role.
-4. Check skills: A10 present only where identity design is expected.
+4. Confirm that advanced identity / trust architecture expertise actually exists before assigning ownership.
 Outcome: Clear staffing or enablement decision.

 ---